-Git is the most widely-used, modern version control system (VCS) in the world.
+Git is the most widely-used, modern version control system in the world.
 This tool enables users and developers to collaborate on local machines/networks or via public servers.
 Developers should think of Git as their go-to collaboration tool.

 - How do I install and use Git?
 Git can be installed from the standard Linux repositories or on Windows/macOS using their respective installers.

-SEE: Job description: DevOps engineer (Tech Pro Research)
+SEE: Job description: DevOps engineer (TechRepublic Premium)

 What is Git?

 Git is a version control system that enables users to track changes in files and collaborate on those files with numerous people.
 Git was written by Linus Torvalds to help maintain the development of the Linux kernel; it was inspired by BitKeeper and Monotone.
 The initial release was April 7, 2005, and Git has been in steady development ever since.

 Every Git directory on every computer is a complete repository with a full history and version tracking ability that is independent of network access or a centralized server; this means a single machine can be used as a complete Git repository.
 Git works seamlessly with GitHub to create an efficient means of global collaboration within user repositories.

-From a Git repository, a user can pull down a file, commit changes to the file, push the file back to the repository, and even merge two more file histories together.
-Git can be used from within a terminal window or from within one of the many GUI tools; some of the popular GUIs are GitKraken, SmartGit, Git Extensions, Sourcetree, Tower, Git Cola, GitUp, TortoiseGit, and GitHub Desktop.
+From a Git repository, a user can pull down a file, commit changes to the file, push the file back to the repository and even merge two more file histories together.
+Git can be used from within a terminal window or from within one of the many GUI tools; some of the popular GUIs are GitKraken, SmartGit, Git Extensions, Sourcetree, Tower, Git Cola, GitUp, TortoiseGit and GitHub Desktop.

 When Larry McVoy withdrew free usage of the BitKeeper product, many of the Linux kernel developers gave up using the tool.
 Because of this, Linus Torvalds (the creator of the Linux kernel) decided he needed a distributed system that would meet his demand for higher performance.
 Out of this was born the open source Git, one of the most efficient version control systems available.

-A VCS is essential for the development process.
-With such a system, you can return to any version of your code (or file) with ease, rendering it unnecessary to constantly save under different file names to ensure you can return to a previous state.
+A version control system is essential for the development process.
+With such a system, you can return to any version of your code or file with ease, rendering it unnecessary to constantly save under different file names to ensure you can return to a previous state.
 With Git, a developer can easily give collaborators access to their code without worrying those developers might overwrite their work.
 Without Git, open source developers around the globe would have a much harder time collaborating.